Puri jagannath temple history miracles story myths and facts

 Puri jagannath temple history

-The Shri Jagannath Temple or Sreekshetra is the other attraction in Puri.
+The Shri Jagannath Temple or Sreekshetra is the main attraction in Puri.
 It’s a heritage of puri.
-During the Puranic ages, the other attraction in Puri.
 During the Pruranic ages, the king of Avanti, Indradyumna belonging to the Surya god had built the temple as ordained in a dream.
 After its destruction, King Jajati Kesari reconstructed the temple.
 And the existing model was a reconstruction done by King Anangabhimdev.
 He did it in 1198 as an expression of his repentance of the killing of Brahmins.
 The construction incurred an expenditure of 5 lakh tolla of gold.
 Even after that, the temple flourished under the patronage of the Gajapati Kings.
 Every temple in Orissa follows the same pattern of construction.
 Biman Natmandir, Bhogmandir, Jagmohan.
 Puri jagannath temple history as follows..

 The Shri Jagannath Temple covering 670*640 ft is surrounded by a wall 20-24 ft high.
 On four sides there are 4 gates.
 The lion’s gate (Simhadwar), elephants gate (Hastidwar), horse gate (Aswadwar), and Khanjadwar.
 In front of the east-facing Simhadwar, the main gate there is the 34ft high Arun Stambha with the Gaduda on its top.
 Both, the pillar and the motif are cut off the chlorite brought from Konark in the 18th century by the Kings of Khurda.
 Two rock-cut lions are guarding the gate.
 Likewise, the horse, tiger and elephant are placed by the southern, western and northern gates.
 The temple courtyard is up on 22 steps, the courtyard itself is 22 ft high.
 The 424×315 ft wall is rectangular.
 Even there are 4 gates.
 The Bhogmandir 58×56 ft is in the east.